coderbeez/qwerty/README.md

 3. **Dark Mode** Given the site was aimed at coders and coding students, dark mode was incorporated into the design.

-4. **Preparation** Microsoft Powerpoint was used to compile initial Balsamiq wireframes,  database collection schema and pages flow diagram, [planning documents](https://github.com/coderbeez/qwerty/blob/master/static/planning/planning.pdf).
+4. **Preparation** Microsoft Powerpoint was used to compile initial [planning documents](https://github.com/coderbeez/qwerty/blob/master/static/planning/planning.pdf) including Balsamiq wireframes, database collections and a pages flow diagram.
 During development several changes were made to the original design to simplify notes and distractions.